john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 <br>

-### With asynchronous architecture, tasks are NOT blocked but scheduled to complete in the future
+### With asynchronous architecture, tasks are NOT blocked but scheduled to complete in the future.

 In a **asynchronous** (or **non-blocking**) restaurant, the waiter will:
 1.   ***Serve table 1***.